guanlingc/hyperparameter_tuning_attempt/README.md

 |Device Battery| One hot encoding|
 |Scam Call|Label encoding|

+## Conclusion

-Models used should be suitable for a classification problem such as Logistic Regression Model, Catboost and XGBoost 1 model from each type was used to determine if a simpler model (i.e Logistic regression) would be better than a complex model.
+Models used should be suitable for a classification problem such as Logistic Regression Model, Catboost and XGBoost.
+1 model from each type was used to determine if a simpler model (i.e Logistic regression) would be better than a complex model.
 Typical trade-offs are computation cost, simpler models take less time and computing resources to complete.
 This depends on the nature of deployment intended be it offline or online modes.
 Will there be changes to upstream processing of data?